IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create Tasks**

-Task resource defines the steps of the pipeline.
-Here we are creating two tasks as follows.
+Task defines the steps of the pipeline.
+To deploy an application to cluster using source code in git repository, we have broken into two tasks - `build-image-from-source` and `deploy-to-cluster`.

 *Build-image-from-source*

+This task includes two steps as follows:

+* `list-src` step lists the source code from cloned repository.
+It is being done just to verify whether source code is cloned properly.

-This task will build, tag and push the docker image to the container registry.
-In this example Kaniko is used to build the image.
-There are other options also available for this purpose like buildah, podman etc.
+* `build-and-push` step builds the container image using Dockerfile and pushes the built image to the container registry.
+In this example `Kaniko` is used to build the image.
+There are other options also available for this purpose like buildah, podman etc. All required parameters are passed through params.

+Apply the file to the cluster using following command.

 ```
   kubectl apply -f task/build-src-code.yaml